Plagiarism

 Plagiarism means that you publish other people’s work as your own.
 Plagiarism is regarded as cheating and is strictly forbidden.
 It is also considered a violation of academic integrity.
 Plagiarism can result in failing and expulsion from the university indefinitely.

 This means that copying from books, articles, etc. or using “copy and paste” from the Internet without referencing is not allowed.
 You must write where you found the information, that is – referring to the source.
-Information about academic misconduct at NTNU (only available in Norwegian).
+See more: Cheating on exams

 Eksempel på plagiering